 Upon initiating the procedure, the UE shall:

-1> if the UE is configured with an SCG after receiving the message for which this procedure is initiated:

-2> consider the SCG to be activated;

-2> if the UE was configured with a deactivated SCG before receiving the message for which this procedure is initiated:
+1> if the UE was configured with a deactivated SCG before receiving the message for which this procedure is initiated:

 Editor's note:FFS whether to remove the condition above if that is handled in TS 38.321.

-3> resume performing radio link monitoring on the SCG, if previously stopped;
+2> resume performing radio link monitoring on the SCG, if previously stopped;

+2> if bdf-and-RLM was configured to false previously, indicate to lower layers that a random access is needed for SCG activation;

-3> indicate to lower layers that the SCG is activated.
+1> indicate to lower layers that the SCG is activated.